 There is no shortage of attractions in our community geared toward keeping the kids happy.
-Whether you have sports fans, animal lovers or sugar fiends – South Bend Mishawaka has a little something for them all!
+Whether you have sports fans, animal lovers or sugar fiends – there is a little something for them all in The Bend!
+Download a digital version of the Kid Friendly South Bend Mishawaka Guide today!

 During the summer, there’s nothing better than a South Bend Cubs baseball game.
 Climb on the playground, cool off on the splash pad, or bounce and slide in the inflatable Fun Zone!
 Practice your home run swing at the First Source Bank Performance Center in the same batting cages the players use.
 The 360-degree concourse, picnic garden and Tiki Hut allow you to get a great view of the game from anywhere in Four Winds Field, the “2017 Best Single-A Ballpark” in the country according to Ballpark Digest.